 - During the course of the project, the principal investigator must be employed at least 50% at a research institution; this must be confirmed by the research institution.

-- Anonymous submission, i.e. the identity, the career level of the researchers or the name of the research institution must not be recognizable from the research proposal
+- Anonymous submission, i.e. the identity, the career level of all researchers and cooperation partners or the names of any research institutions must not be recognizable from the research proposal

 - The research proposal must contain

-- i) a project description primarily addressing the project’s transformative potential and its scientific and scholarly foundation
+- ii) a project description, max.
+3 pages, primarily addressing the project’s transformative potential and its scientific and scholarly foundation

-- ii) a description addressing the planned realisation of the proposed research including a logical and step-by-step plan and
+- iii) a description addressing the planned realisation of the proposed research including a logical and step-by-step plan (max.
+2 pages) and

 - The proposals received will be checked very rigorously with regard to form and anonymity, and proposals that do not meet the requirements will be excluded.